mtcondon2000/assignment2-Condon/README.md

 | Soccer        | Fields      | $30 - $100 |
 | Basketball    | Rec Centers | $30 - $100 |
 | Racketball    | Rec Centers | $30 - $100 |

+---
+> If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success.
+- *James Cameron
+> If God is making you wait for something, expect to recieve more than you asked for.
+- *Morgan Freeman